-A content supply chain is a business process of defining the core elements of content production to help plan, create, manage, and route content to desired channels and audiences more efficiently.
+A content supply chain is a business process of defining the core elements of content production to help plan, create, manage, route content to desired channels in a tailored, personalised way that excites target groups.

 Table of Contents